Emauss/habits/README.md

-# 🧠 Habit Tracker
+# 🧠 TODO List

-A habit-tracking application built with **Angular**, **Firebase Firestore**, and **Angular Material**.
-Users can create, update, track, and complete habits with a focus on consistency and long-term progress.
+A todo list application built with **Angular**, **Firebase Firestore**, and **Angular Material**.
+Users can create, update, and complete own stuff with a focus on consistency and long-term progress.

 ## 🚀 Features

-- Create, view, edit, and delete habits (CRUD)
+- Create, view, edit, and delete stuff (CRUD)
-- Track **current** and **longest** streaks
-- Mark habits as complete for today
+- Mark stuff as complete for today
-- Auto-deactivates habits once target streak is reached
-- Dashboard with habit statistics
 - Responsive UI using **Angular Material**
 - Data persistence using **Firebase Firestore**
 - Built with **Standalone Angular Components** (Angular 17+)